ariaaay/NeuralTaskonomy/README.md

 # NeuralTaskonomy
 ## Inferring the Similarity of Task-Derived Representations from Brain Activity
-This repository contains code for Neural Taskonomy paper, accepted to NeurIPS 2019.
+This repository contains code for the Neural Taskonomy paper, accepted to NeurIPS 2019.

 ## Setup and Installation
 ### Step 1: Clone the code from Github